rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 and upload it to
 [our Dropbox](https://www.dropbox.com/request/F6TS8M14PkSG3MVUkKT1).

-REMINDER:  Please bring your passport or equivalent identification documents.
+REMINDER:  Bring your passport or equivalent identification documents.
-Those are needed to complete the required tax documents.
+That ID are required to complete the tax documents.

 ## Background check